 We will meet every Saturday at noon in the Maari building and organise a mini-contest.
 During the course, you will also take part in NCPC, the Nordic Collegiate Programming Contest.

 We will use Competitive Programmer's Handbook by Antti Laaksonen.
-Additional material will be posted here on MyCourses.
+Additional material will be posted on Slack.

 The course is organised by Jukka Suomela, and our course assistants are Siiri Kuoppala and Henrik Lievonen.
 To contact the course staff, please use our Slack chat if possible.